mywalkup/mywalkup.github.io/terms.md

 - The amount you paid to MyWalkup in the three months before the claim arose; or
 - One hundred dollars ($100).

-Some jurisdictions do not allow certain limitations of liability, so some of the above limitations may not apply to you.

 ## 19. Indemnification